annuhuss/OOP-Interface-Trait-Abstract/README.md

 <p>
 <i>
 On the other hand, the class that consist of at least one abstract method is known as <strong>Abstract class</strong>.
 An Abstract class is defined by the <strong>abstract</strong> in conjunction with <strong>class</strong> keywords.
 In fact, an abstract method of an Abstract class is simply declared by it’s signature.
 Now what is the <strong>abstract method</strong>, we meant above?
-A method that does not obtain any implementation, more specifically, which does not belong a body, is defined as abstract method.
+A method that does not obtain any implementation, more specifically, which does not obtain a body, is defined as abstract method.
 Additionally, all the abstract methods of an Abstract class must be defined by the <strong>abstract</strong> keyword.
 </i>
 </p>